SEMICeu/cpsv-ap_creator/README.md

     $ cd path_to_cpsv-ap_creator/build
     $ ./build.sh

-### Configuration
+## Configuration <a name="configuration"></a>

-Due to the AJAX approach for loading dependencies you first have to allow your browser to do ajax request from a file url,
+Due to the AJAX approach for loading dependencies you first have to allow your browser to do AJAX request from a file url,

 in Firefox this is done by:
 * Going into the config mode by typing about:config in the location bar